Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Food & Diet Requirements 🦴

-The Kuvasz is a big dog, and he has reasonably high energy requirements.
-As such, he can eat a lot and you should expect to feed around 3.5 cups of food each day, ideally split into two or three meals.
-Don’t leave food in his bowl, or he may act to protect it.
+The Kuvasz is a big dog, and they have reasonably high energy requirements.
+As such, they can eat a lot and you should expect to feed around 3.5 cups of food each day, ideally split into two or three meals.
+Don’t leave food in their bowl, or they may act to protect it.

 Exercise 🐕